Mumbai: Shooters were paid Rs 11 lakh supari to target the Bhatts

-The police arrested a gang that was allegedly planning to target the filmmaker and his family members on instructions from gangster Ravi Pujari, who hoped to establish himself as a don in the film industry
+The police arrested a gang that was allegedly planning to target filmmaker Mahesh Bhatt and his family members on instructions from gangster Ravi Pujari

 Announcing the arrest of a gang, the Mumbai Crime Branch claimed to have saved the lives of a noted Bollywood filmmaker Mahesh Bhatt and his family members, during a press conference yesterday.